mario219/posts/README.md

 # Posts Example

 This repo contains an example of a basic implementation of NavigationComponent and PagedList together.
-Also the project is written over Kotlin and follows MVVM pattern
+Also the project is written over Kotlin and follows MVVM pattern and Clean Architecture principles

 ## What's about
 * App fetch posts from a dummy service